-Reporting to the Director of Operations, the Alumni and External Relations Coordinator develops, coordinates, promotes, maintains and evaluates special alumni relations events and programs.
+Reporting to the Director of Operations, the Communication and Marketing Coordinator leads communication and marketing efforts and assists with development, coordination, promotion, and evaluation of special alumni relations events and programs.
 The coordinator supports relations between the department and potential employers of program graduates, including organizing special events that promote interaction between students and potential employers.
 Activities may be on or off campus, therefore some travel will be required.
-Works with faculty in support of external visibility and relations, and interfaces with Advancement.
+Works with faculty in support of external visibility and relations, and interfaces with College of Engineering Advancement.

 The Department of Biomedical Engineering and Mechanics (BEAM) invites applications for the position of tenure-track Assistant or Associate Professor.
 Faculty candidates are sought from the broad spectrum of cancer research from an engineering and mechanics perspective.
 Neuro-oncology is a key focus area at Virginia Tech; however, qualified candidates in other cancers will also be considered.
 Special attention will be given for applicants who have expertise in translational cancer research for emerging technologies to identify, treat, and protect against cancer.
 The successful candidate will initiate and maintain an active research program and contribute to the educational mission of the Department.